Wednesday, June 5, 2013

 "If you're too open minded, your brain will fall out"

 PS- This is not a negative thing.
 Skepticism is a pathway to ensuring that your beliefs are TRUE.
-If you care about whether or not they are true skepticism is the only real way to achieve validated assurance that it is.
-In science it is called the scientific method.
-For journeymen like most of us we are left with skepticism.
+If you care about whether or not those beliefs are true, skepticism is the only real way to achieve the validated assurance that they are.
+In science this is achieved by the scientific method.
+For journeymen like the rest of us, we are left with skepticism.

 Peace